Diabetes Education Services

 Diabetes Education Classes

-Classes are led by certified diabetes educators and are offered several times each month in the morning or afternoon.
+Classes are led by certified diabetes educators and are offered several times each month in the morning.
 They are kept small to help individualize the information as much as possible.
 Some insurance policies (such as Medicare Part B) require that most diabetes education take place in a class setting.
 Prerequisite: Attend a one-on-one diabetes education session.

 For more information, call (425) 688-5700.